- About us

 Deadline and fees

 Online application for the MA and PhD programs starting in Fall 2019 opens on October 15, 2018.
-The deadline to apply online is January 15, 2019.
-The deadline for receipt of all required documents is February 1, 2019.
-Applicants will no longer have access to upload, complete or replace any documents after the February 1 deadline.
+The deadline to submit an online application is January 15, 2019.

 An application fee must be paid before applicants can upload the required documents: